n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 used to match Oriya syllables.
 The regular expressions utilize the shaping classifications from the tables above.

-> Note: Oriya does not include the Anudatta (`U+0952`).
-It is
+> Note: The Oriya block does not include the Anudatta (`U+0952`)
-> included in the following expressions in order to correctly match other Indic scripts.
+> sign.
+However, Oriya text may include the Anudatta sign from
+> Devanagari as part of the Unicode Script Extensions.

 	C	  Consonant
 	V	  Independent vowel